-- Maintain the vehicle in accordance with the manufacturer's periodic service schedule. - Ensure that repairs are performed by those that are trained and qualified to do so. - Follow the manufacturer's maintenance procedures for the vehicle.
+Always maintain your vehicle in accordance with the manufacturer's periodic service schedule.

+Always ensure that mechanics performing repairs are trained and qualified to do so.

+Always follow the manufacturer's directions if you do any maintenance on your vehicle.
 Be sure to disable the vehicle before performing any maintenance.
 Disabling includes removing the key from the key switch and removal of a battery wire.

-- Insulate any tools used within the battery area in order to prevent sparks or battery explosion caused by shorting the battery terminals or associated wiring.
-Remove the battery or cover exposed terminals with an insulating material. - Check the polarity of each battery terminal and be sure to rewire the batteries correctly. - · Use specified replacement parts.
-Never use replacement parts of lesser quality. - · Use recommended tools. - Determine that tools and procedures not specifically recommended by the manufacturer will not compromise the safety of personnel nor jeopardize the safe operation of the vehicle. - Support the vehicle using wheel chocks and jack stands.
+Always insulate any tools used within the battery area in order to prevent sparks or battery explosion caused by shorting the battery terminals or associated wiring.
+Remove the batteries or cover exposed terminals with an insulating material.

+Always check the polarity of each battery terminal and be sure to rewire the batteries correctly.

+Always use specified replacement parts.
+Never use replacement parts of lesser quality.

+Always use recommended tools.

+Always determine that tools and procedures not specifically recommended by the manufacturer will not compromise the safety of personnel nor jeopardize the safe operation of the vehicle.

+Always support the vehicle using wheel chocks and safety stands.
 Never get under a vehicle that is supported by a jack.
-Lift the vehicle in accordance with the manufacturer's instructions. - Maintain the vehicle in an area away from exposed flame or persons who are smoking. - Be aware that a vehicle that is not performing as designed is a potential hazard and must not be operated. - Test drive the vehicle after any repairs or maintenance.
-All tests must be conducted in a safe area that is free of both vehicular and pedestrian traffic. - · Replace damaged or missing warning, caution or information labels. - Keep complete records of the maintenance history of the vehicle.
+Lift the vehicle in accordance with the manufacturer's instructions.

+Never attempt to maintain a vehicle in an area where exposed flame is present or persons are smoking.

+Always be aware that a vehicle that is not performing as designed is a potential hazard and must not be operated.